Get the latest from TODAY

 “It was terrifying,” Ireland said.

-While not commonly known, RSV is a viral infection that appears commonly from October to April each year.
+While not well known, RSV is a viral infection that appears commonly from October to April each year.

-“Respiratory syncytial virus is one of the more frequent viruses that all of us can suffer from,” said Dr. Octavio Ramilo, chief of infectious diseases at Nationwide’s Children Hospital.
+“Respiratory syncytial virus is one of the more frequent viruses that all of us can suffer from,” said Dr. Octavio Ramilo, chief of infectious diseases at Nationwide’s Children Hospital in Columbus, Ohio.

 Almost all children catch RSV before they turn 2, but for most, it's a mild respiratory illness, according to the Centers for Disease Control and Prevention.